 Migration steps

-Not for: Pass on Contract Express if your firm is non-Thomson-Reuters-customer or prefers Lexis content + research integration; HotDocs + Lexis+ AI fit those shapes better.
+Not for: Pass on Contract Express if your firm has no Practical Law commitment, prefers Lexis content and research integration, or runs Clio Manage as the matter system of record; HotDocs, Lexis+ AI, and Lawyaw fit those shapes better.

 Strengths